-In the event of a large disaster that severely damages the local transportation network within Skagit County, the Skagit County Public Works Director will coordinate with ESF #1 - Transportation Page 2 of 6 September, 2009 municipalities and the Washington State Department of Transportation to conduct an immediate post-disaster survey of transportation routes, including bridges.
+In the event of a large disaster that severely damages the local transportation network within Skagit County, the Skagit County Public Works Director will coordinate with municipalities and the Washington State Department of Transportation to conduct an immediate post-disaster survey of transportation routes, including bridges.
+There are skeletal evacuation plans currently in place that have been developed by some of the primary agencies.
+There is still some work that needs to be done to plan for adequate evacuation in every circumstance.
+See Support Annex B - Evacuation.